Kengokuma/Kengokuma/README.md

 ## About

-🧑‍💻 I'm a university student.<br>
-🌱 I’m currently learning robotics and control engineering.
+🧑‍💻 I'm a university student.
+I’m currently learning robotics and control engineering.

 ## Skills
 ### Language